kinow/kinoshita.eti.br/_posts/2017-05-28-some-links-related-to-apache-commons-text.md

 ---
-title: "Some links related to Apache Commons Text"
+date: 2017-05-28 19:50:39 +1300
-author: kinow
+layout: post
 tags:
 - apache software foundation
 - java
 - opensource
 - programming
-time: '19:50:39'
+title: Some links related to Apache Commons Text
 ---

 [Apache Commons Text](http://commons.apache.org/proper/commons-text/) is one of the most recent new components in Apache Commons.
 It "is a library focused on algorithms working on strings".
 I recently collected some links